-Fetal surgery: An exciting new option for spina bifida
+Fetal surgery: An exciting option for spina bifida

-We are now offering groundbreaking fetal surgery to repair spina bifida.
+We offer groundbreaking fetal surgery to repair spina bifida.

 A landmark study, co-led by experts at Vanderbilt University Medical Center, proves that babies who have surgery to repair spina bifida while still in the womb have better outcomes than babies who have surgery after birth.
 The positive outcomes include a decreased risk of death or need for shunt placement in the brain by the age of 12 months, plus improved mental and motor function.